dstreeb/Mech-105-Algorithms/bisection/README.md

 * Upper guess on the positive side of the root (Make sure both guesses bracket the root)
 3.  to
 * Percent  relative errror the program will stop at  ( this number will default to 0.0000001)
+4. f
+* function you would like to find the root of

 Outputs